Ben Sauer

 • Increase your influence and upgrade your design career

-It will teach you a method of presenting that ensures your stakeholders will get that elusive ‘it’: why you’ve designed it that way, not just what you’ve designed.
+Death by Screens will teach you a less-obvious method of presenting, one that ensures your stakeholders will get that elusive ‘it’: why you’ve designed it that way, not just what you’ve designed.

-The secret isn't what you say about the design, it's the story around it.
-You’ll learn the less obvious parts of preparing a design presentation: what to say, what to show, in what order, how to do it with confidence, and how to have productive conversations with stakeholders.
+You’ll learn what to say, what to show, in what order, how to do it with confidence, and how to have productive conversations with stakeholders.

 Whether you’re presenting in a high-stakes scenario or not, Death by Screens teaches you how to be a strong communicator, vital to developing a successful design career.